Where Does Sperm Go After Menopause?

 Once a man ejaculates mature sperm, they are in a race to reach the egg.
 They must avoid the acidic environment of the vagina, which can kill them; and they must pass through any cervical mucus that may slow or block their path.
 It takes about 74 days for a sperm to complete its journey to fertilize an egg.

-Zobacz też: What is a Sperm Cramp?
+Zobacz też: What Happens If My Sperm is Yellow?

 How long does sperm live in a man’s body?